asadpiz/Satellite-Finder/README.md

 Torque: 4.8V: 12.5 oz-in (0.90 kg-cm)
 Speed: 4.8V: 0.07 sec/60°

+#The Circuits:

-#The Circuit (Arduino + Accelerometer + one servo motor to calculate the horizontal position only):
+The Circuit (Arduino + Accelerometer + one servo motor to calculate the horizontal position only):

 https://www.dropbox.com/s/9xn38wysgn294pg/The%20Circuit.pdf?dl=0

-#The Circuit (Arduino + Accelerometer + real Antenna to calculate the horizonatl and vertical positions of the Satellite):
+The Circuit (Arduino + Accelerometer + real Antenna to calculate the horizonatl and vertical positions of the Satellite):

 https://www.dropbox.com/s/75d69z47jwrlvgn/The%20Final%20Circuit.docx.pdf?dl=0